 Finding: Not Applicable.
 The proposal is for new construction in a historic district.

 17.040.060.F.1: The purpose of the historic conservation district as set forth in Section 17.40.010.
-Applicant's Response:
+Finding: Complies as Proposed.
+The purpose is as follows: